-Nondischargeability Attorney in Los Angeles, San Jose, San Diego, Orange County, San Francisco, Sacramento, Riverside, and Surrounding Areas of California
+Nondischargeability Attorney in Los Angeles, Orange County, San Diego, Riverside, San Bernardino, San Jose, Sacramento, and Surrounding Areas in California

 A bankruptcy nondischargeability complaint is a lawsuit filed by a creditor in a bankruptcy case asking that a particular debt not be discharged in the bankruptcy.
 Under California law, this means that the debt can follow the debtor for decades.
 If you have been sued for nondischargeability, or seek to file a nondischargeability complaint, contact a skilled bankruptcy attorney to assess your rights.